 “84% of surveyed consumers said that customer service was one of the key factors helping them decide whether to buy or not from the company.”
 (Zendesk, 2019)

 We’ve all had bad customer service experiences, whether it's a waiter forgetting your order, or crappy support after a purchase.
 These seem innocuous enough, but a bad experience can be the difference between having a repeat customer and them turning to one of your competitors.

 Our customer service team knows a few things about delivering high-quality support.
-We got them to give us a few quick tips for excellent customer service:
+We got Jo Roque, our Customer Success Lead, to give us a few quick tips for excellent customer service:

 Don’t guess what your customers want— ask them.
 By sending customer satisfaction surveys after each purchase, you can get deeper insights in to what customers think works (or doesn't work) about your business.